Stock market today: Wall Street drifts after an inflation report and before the Fed's next decision

 NEW YORK (AP) — Wall Street is drifting Tuesday after a report showed inflation in the United States is behaving pretty much as expected.

-The S&P 500 was 0.3% lower in early trading, a day after hitting a 20-month high.
-The Dow Jones Industrial Average was down 12 points, or less than 0.1%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.2% lower.
+The S&P 500 was virtually unchanged in morning trading, a day after hitting a 20-month high.
+The Dow Jones Industrial Average was up 76 points, or 0.2%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was 0.1% higher.

 But Wall Street’s spotlight was on the inflation report, which showed U.S. consumers paid prices for gasoline, food and other living costs last month that were 3.1% higher than a year earlier.
 That was a slight deceleration from October’s 3.2% inflation and exactly in line with economists’ expectations.